erosson/ch2plan/CONTRIBUTING.md

 ## Releasing

 All code pushed to master is released immediately after [Travis](https://travis-ci.org/erosson/ch2plan) has run its tests and built it.
-There is no development environment.
-Instead, you should aggressively use feature-flags (`?enableXYZ=1`) for new things you're uncertain about.
+There is no development or preprod environment, other than your local machine.
+Instead, you should use feature-flags (`?enableXYZ=1`) for new things you're even a little uncertain about - take a look at Route.elm for examples.

 ## Updating the planner for a new CH2 version